Houthis Launch Missiles at Israel as Regional Conflict Involving Iran Escalates

 Key Facts

-- The Houthis launched ballistic missiles at Israel on Saturday morning, marking their entry into the Iran war.
+- The Houthis launched ballistic missiles at Israel on Saturday morning, marking their entry into the ongoing regional conflict involving Iran, according to Bloomberg and CNBC.

-- The Iran war has lasted about a month, caused chaos in energy markets, and resulted in thousands of deaths.
+- The conflict has caused chaos in energy markets and resulted in thousands of deaths, according to Bloomberg.

 What Happened